Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: INTRODUCTION

 \section{INTRODUCTION}

-Hole spin qubits in strained germanium possess favorable properties for quantum computing, including (1) the absence of valley degeneracy, which would otherwise compete with the spin degree of freedom for qubits formed in the conduction band of Si or Ge~\cite{friesen06}, (2) the high natural abundance of spin-0 nuclear isotopes in Ge, which may be further purified, (3) the formation of hole states in $p$-type atomic orbitals whose wavefunction nodes occur at nuclear sites, suppressing unwanted hyperfine interactions~\cite{Bulaev:2007,de11}, and (4) the very light in-plane effective mass~\cite{dobbie12,scappucci2018,Morrison:2016,Lodari2019}, allowing for larger dots and relaxing constraints on device fabrication.
+Hole spin qubits in strained germanium possess favorable properties for quantum computing, including (1) the absence of valley degeneracy, which would otherwise compete with the spin degree of freedom for qubits formed in the conduction band of Si or Ge~\cite{friesen06}, (2) the high natural abundance of spin-0 nuclear isotopes in Ge, which may be further purified, (3) the formation of hole states in $p$-type atomic orbitals whose wave function nodes occur at nuclear sites, suppressing unwanted hyperfine interactions~\cite{Bulaev:2007,de11}, and (4) the very light in-plane effective mass~\cite{dobbie12,scappucci2018,Morrison:2016,Lodari2019}, allowing for larger dots and relaxing constraints on device fabrication.
 The light mass also improves carrier mobilities, which can exceed $10^6$\,cm$^2$/V\,s for 2D Ge hole gases~\cite{dobbie12}.
-Leveraging these strengths, rapid progress has been made in implementing high-fidelity one and two-qubit gate operations~\cite{Nadj-Perge:2010,yongjie12,Li2015,Liles2018,Vukui:2018,scappucci2018,Watzinger2018,Hardy:2019,HendrickxPreprint,Sammak2019}.
+Leveraging these strengths, rapid progress has been made in implementing high-fidelity one and two-qubit gate operations~\cite{Nadj-Perge:2010,yongjie12,Li2015,Liles2018,Vukui:2018,scappucci2018,Watzinger2018,Hardy:2019,HendrickxPreprint,Sammak2019,JirovecPreprint}.

 Several of the most important advantages for qubits, such as the lifting of level degeneracy at the valence-band edge, the light effective mass, and access to Rashba spin-orbit coupling (SOC), which enables fast gate operations, are not available in the bulk.
 Rather, they emerge in SiGe/Ge/SiGe quantum wells due to confinement or strain.

-In fact, some properties (e.g., the light mass) are completely unexpected from the bulk band structure.
+While the main qualitative features of the electronic band structure of uniaxially strained germanium can be understood from simple $\bf k\cdot p$ theory, the approximation becomes less accurate with increasing strain and nanoscale confinement.
+A more quantitatively accurate approach requires treating the strain non-perturbatively, for example, by using \emph{ab initio} methods.
+Both approaches have advantages and are complementary.
+For example, $\bf k\cdot p$ theory allows us to exploit crystalline symmetries to simplify the calculations of the quantum dot wave functions, and it provides an accessible scheme for studying non-equilibrium dynamical evolution during qubit gate operations, such as operations based on electric-dipole spin resonance (EDSR).
+Moreover, in many cases, the results of \emph{ab initio} methods can be incorporated directly into $\bf k\!\cdot\! p$ theory to obtain more reliable results.